georgiawf/existential/index.md

 Here are some things

-## ANOTHER THING
-- A
+Stories:
-- of
+- The Morning
-- stuff
+- Psilocybin
-- more stuff
+- Neighborhood
-- and more lol
+- Grandpa

 an addition of text here :^)